-- On Site Inspection (April to June 15): Protest petitions are assigned to appraisers & auditors for a complete on site review of the property.
-This review will include: taking current photos, inspecting the exterior of the property, verifying and correcting all pertinent data, and measuring and sketching the exterior of all structures if necessary.
-In some cases an interior inspection may be necessary as well.
-Protests are assigned based on difficulty and as evenly as possible to each appraiser in order to maintain fairness. - Informing the Owner: After the field review has been completed the appraiser, with assistance from the assessment specialists, e-mails or mails a letter informing the property owner of any change to their valuation.
-If an adjustment has been made, and the owner is in agreement with the valuation, they may choose to withdraw the petition of protest by signing and returning a copy of the letter. - Informal Conference (June 15 to July 15): If the appraiser does not adjust the valuation or the owner remains in disagreement with our revised valuation, the owner may choose not to withdraw the protest and proceed with the protest process.
+• In office review and onsite inspection(April to June 15): Protest petitions are assigned to the appraisers to review.
+This review includes determining the reason for the protest, determining if a field review needs to be completed, reviewing any provided evidence from the owner.
+Field reviews include: Taking current photos, inspecting the exterior of the property and the interior if requested by the owner.
+In office reviews include comparing Pictometry to Proval, researching deeds, verifying and correcting all pertinent data and comparing sales in the area to the subject property.

+- Informing the Owner: After the field review has been completed the appraiser, with assistance from the assessment specialists, e-mails or mails a letter informing the property owner of any change to their valuation.
+If an adjustment has been made, and the owner is in agreement with the valuation, they may choose to withdraw the petition of protest by signing and returning a copy of the letter. - Informal Conference (May 4 to May 22): If the appraiser does not adjust the valuation or the owner remains in disagreement with our revised valuation, the owner may choose not to withdraw the protest and proceed with the protest process.
 If this is the case, the appraiser will schedule "informal conferences" and meet with protestant in person.
 At this time the appraiser informs the owner of any changes made to the property records and presents the owner with information that supports the assessor's valuation.
-Owners may provide any new documentation they have not already provided to the office in support of their value for the appraiser to consider.
+Owners may provide any new documentation they have not already provided to the office in support of their value for the appraiser to consider. - Formal Hearings (6 to 8 weeks between July and August 15, or as necessary): If the protest is not resolved at the informal conference, then a formal hearing will be scheduled by the appraiser before the County Valuation Protest Board.
+The Assessor is required to notify the protestant by certified mail of the date, time, and location of the hearing at least 15 days prior to the hearing.
+In addition, the office provides a nine page "Information Pamphlet" that provides the owner with more information relating to the protest hearing process.
+Appraisal staff prepares written reports and present testimony, exhibits and is cross examined at the protest board hearing.